hashicorp/terraform-guides/infrastructure-as-code/aws-lambda-ec2-lifecycles/README.md

 ## Steps
 The following walkthrough describes in detail the steps required to enable the cleanup and 'reaper' scripts that are included in this repo.

+### Step 1: Configure incoming Slack webhook
-1. Set up your Slack incoming webhook: https://my.slack.com/services/new/incoming-webhook/.
+Set up your Slack incoming webhook: https://my.slack.com/services/new/incoming-webhook/.
 Feel free to give your new bot a unique name, icon and description.
 Make note of the Webhook URL.
 This is a specially coded URL that allows remote applications to post data into your Slack channels.
 Do not share this link publicly or commit it to your source code repo.
 Choose the channel you want your bot to post messages to.

 ![Slack Webhook Config Page](./assets/aws_bot.png)

+### Step 2: Configure your variables
-2. Edit the `variables.tf` file and choose which region you want to run your Lambda functions in.
+Edit the `variables.tf` file and choose which region you want to run your Lambda functions in.
 These functions can be run from any region and manage instances in any other region.

 ```
 variable "region" {